 4. Color Your Hair

 Highlight your limp hair to create an illusion of thicker locks.
-The explanation for this is that adding hair dyes to the hair shaft thickens it and makes it look more voluminous.
+The explanation is that adding hair dyes to the hair shaft thickens it and makes it look more voluminous.
 All you need to do is pick a shade lighter than your natural one and apply it carefully to add texture and dimension to your hair.
 You can also go for highlights with a contrasting color to give an illusion of thicker hair.

 5. Change Your Parting